 As the name implies, Rapid Learning Institute is all about quick exercises that teach important concepts.
 There are dozens of micro-training sales classes on topics covering prospecting, presentations, handling objections, getting referrals relationship building, and more.
 These video-based lessons last six to 10 minutes and the learnings are followed up by reinforcement lessons over time.

 SalesDNA offers online sales classes on topics including list building, cold email outreach, and referrals.
 Creator Josh Braun also offers other digital sales training tools like outreach email templates, B2B growth playbook with monthly updates and an initial conversations script.
 In addition to online courses, Sales DNA also offers live hands-on training.

 Public Sales Training Programs

-If you’re looking for classic training seminar, MHI hosts a number of sales training workshops around the US (as well as Canada, Europe and Australia).
-Their events typically last 2 to 3 days, covering a variety of sales topics, including Large Account Management, SPIN Selling and Strategic Selling – which teaches a step-by-step process to handle complex sales.
+If you’re looking for classic sales training, Miller Heiman hosts a number of sales training workshops in the United States, internationally, and online.
+Live events typically last two to three days, covering a variety of sales topics, including large account management, SPIN selling, and strategic and conceptual selling, which are techniques geared toward complex B2B sales.

 Private Sales Training Programs

 Training groups will work with your company privately to create a curriculum specific to your business needs and goals set by the sales management team.
 They will travel to your office to deliver training to your sales team.
 Costs are usually significantly higher than public courses, ranging from $5,000 to $20,000 per day.

 The Brooks Group provides both public and private, customized sales training courses.
 Public sales seminars include IMPACT Selling, sales management, and virtual impact selling.
 Private, customizable programs include these public seminar titles, plus training on channel sales, territory planning, and sales management coaching.